 Real-time monitoring of agent language can help increase adherence and improve compliance.
 In the event of suspected or confirmed fraud or data breach, the ability to rapidly review multi-channel interactions as part of forensic investigation can help mitigate risk and limit damages.

-Let’s take a look at how machine learning, artificial intelligence and predictive and prescriptive analytics actually work—and how they’re being used in the contact center today.
+Let’s take a look at how machine learning, artificial intelligence and predictive and prescriptive analytics actually work—and how they’re being used in the contact centre today.

 In the simplest sense, machine learning (ML) technologies follow the same trial-and-error process as a toddler learning about the world around her:

-The most promising application of machine learning in the contact center enables automated, intelligent scoring of 100% of customer interactions.
+The most promising application of machine learning in the contact centre enables automated, intelligent scoring of 100% of customer interactions.
 The machine learning system begins by observing a baseline of manually scored interactions and begins to learn the scoring criteria.
 The more interactions it scores, the smarter the system becomes.
-Scoring every single interaction not only gives more accurate measurements of customer satisfaction and agent performance—it also gives contact centers a valuable data point for every interaction that can be correlated with all the other data in their integrated contact center system.
+Scoring every single interaction not only gives more accurate measurements of customer satisfaction and agent performance—it also gives contact centres a valuable data point for every interaction that can be correlated with all the other data in their integrated contact centre system.

-Leading contact center analytics platforms apply AI to highlight the patterns in customer interactions and automatically trigger relevant actions: recognizing a pattern that leads to low customer satisfaction or customer attrition and escalating to a supervisor, recognizing a pattern from previous successful cross-sales and triggering a sales script for an agent, etc. Sophisticated sentiment analytics tools take these pattern-recognition capabilities beyond the actual words of the interaction, analyzing the subtle factors in voice and text interactions that are akin to “body language” in face-to-face interactions—clues to the customer’s underlying emotions and intentions.
+Leading contact centre analytics platforms apply AI to highlight the patterns in customer interactions and automatically trigger relevant actions: recognising a pattern that leads to low customer satisfaction or customer attrition and escalating to a supervisor, recognising a pattern from previous successful cross-sales and triggering a sales script for an agent, etc. Sophisticated sentiment analytics tools take these pattern-recognition capabilities beyond the actual words of the interaction, analysing the subtle factors in voice and text interactions that are akin to “body language” in face-to-face interactions—clues to the customer’s underlying emotions and intentions.

 Consider the challenge of hitting a baseball: Despite the old adage, “Keep your eye on the ball,” no human being is capable of actually tracking a 100 mph fastball the entire way.
 Success doesn’t come by seeing the bat hit the ball.
 Rather, success depends on reading the extremely subtle visual cues (in the pitcher’s movement and from limited glimpses at the ball in flight) that predict where the ball is going to be—and extrapolating when and where to swing the bat to make contact.